vschwaberow/npwg/README.md

 - `--stats`: Show statistics about the generated passwords
 - `-a, --allowed <CHARS>`: Sets the allowed characters (comma-separated list of predefined sets) [default: allprint]
 - `--use-words`: Use words instead of characters (generate diceware passphrases)
+- `--separator <SEPARATOR>`: Sets the separator for diceware passphrases.
+Can be a single character or 'random'.
+Only applicable with --use-words. [default: space]
 - `-i --interactive`: Interactive mode, use a small console based gui to lead through the process
 - `-h, --help`: Print help
 - `-V, --version`: Print version